Surf Forecast

 National Weather Service Tiyan GU

-and a high rip current risk along east facing reefs by the weekend.
+and a high risk of rip currents along north and east facing reefs.

 $$